Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Ronnie.md

 ### 2025-05-16 - Project Discussion

-We spent the class period discussing and deciding on our project idea.
+We spent the class period discussing different ideas and deciding on our project.

 ### 2025-05-19 - Starting encode

-We decided in class to make an encoder, decoder, and visualizer.
+We decided in class to make a brainfuck encoder, decoder, and visualizer.
+We looked at what the different symbols do in brainfuck at https://en.wikipedia.org/wiki/Brainfuck.
 I began coding the encoder and set up a basic input prompt structure.

 ### 2025-05-20 - Implementing commands

-I created the first 5 commands (without taking user input or loops), but didn't test yet.
+I created the first 5 commands (without taking user input or loops), and started testing at https://www.tutorialspoint.com/compilers/online-brainfk-compiler.htm.

 ### 2025-05-21 - Absent for AP Macroeconomics Exam